ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

 > [Wiki](Home) > [Project tools](Project-tools) > [Working with git and github](Working-with-git-and-github) > Adding new modules

-# Adding a new module

-## initial import
-In this example we will use the EPICS-danfysik8000 repository
+There are two use cases for adding a submodule:

+1. When the code is new, e.g. for a support module for a new device (Marked with **New** below)
+1. When importing code from a 3rd Party (Marked with **3rd party** below)

+## 1 Create submodule in GitHub

+Create a new GitHub repository using the "new repository" button on https://github.com/ISISComputingGroup.
+The naming conventions are:
-First create a new GitHub repository - all EPICS modules should have an "EPICS-" prefix.
-Use the "new repository" button on https://github.com/ISISComputingGroup but make sure you create a blank repository i.e. without a README, licence or .gitignore file  Also decide on public or private repository, if you create it private one you can easily make it public later, but there is a limit on how many private repositories we can have at any one time.
-Also go into "add teams and collaborators" and add the ICP-Write group to write access to the repository
+    *  EPICS submodules should have an "EPICS-" prefix, e.g. for support modules.

+**3rd Party** Create a blank repository i.e. without a README, licence or .gitignore file.
+**New** Create with a readme.
+Use ISIS .gitignore files.

+Decide on public or private repository, if you create it private one you can easily make it public later, but there is a limit on how many private repositories we can have at any one time.
+Repositories should be private if we do not wish to share the code.

+Click `Create Repository`

+Once created add team to it.
+    - Select Settings tab
+    - Collaborators & Teams (left)
+    - Teams and add ICP-Write group with write access to the repository
+    - If it is a private repository add ICP-Read as read only access.

+## 2 Get the repository

+Move to a new branch in the EPICS dirtory for your ticket.
+Create a directory root for the submodule, e.g. for danfysik in support

+    cd EPICS/support
+    mkdir danfysikMps8000

+Add a Makefile in the directory, copy it from e.g. ../calc/Makefile  Then add the makefile to git in the normal way.
+Now is probably a good moment to create a macro for the repository in `...EPICS\configure\MASTER_RELEASE` (don't forget to add this too).
+Also adjust the Makefile in the parent directory to include the new module, e.g. add to `SUPPDIRS` in `...EPICS\support\Makefile`.

+## 3a *3rdParty* Initial import

 Software imported from outside should use a "vendor branch" so new versions are easy to merge in.
-First create new git repository in a directory on your computer away from your epics area, we'll add it to epics as a submodule later.
+Create new git repository called master:

+    cd EPICS/support/danfysik8000
-    mkdir danfysik8000
+    mkdir master
-    cd danfysik8000
+    cd master
     git init

 Often unpacking the code on Linux is preferred as there are less line endings issues.
 A vendor branch should contain unchanged original code i.e. don't add our own readme or .gitignore etc here, do that on master  However remove binaries from the unpacked original code if they have been left in and are not relevant